MALABA

 public causes are not frittered away in frivolous, furtive, unfocused

-or self-serving private litigation”, disguised as public interest.
+or self-serving private litigation” disguised as public interest.

-public interest needs to address.
+interest needs to address.

 The